QuintonC/rn-progressive-image/README.md

 | `in_easing`           |              | false    | Only applicable when using `reanimated` for `animation_library`, this is the easing that is applied as the small image fades out. |
 | `out_easing`          |              | false    | Only applicable when using `reanimated` for `animation_library`, this is the easing that is applied as the large image fades in.  |

-## Animation Type Information
-If you're not familiar with either Reanimated no worries.
-I'm here to break down the benefits of either if you'd like.
-By default we use Reanimated.
-Reanimated is great because in React Native applications, all execution happens outside of the application's main thread.
-This helps prevent frame drops.
-However, event driven interactions are usually at least a single frame behind (sometimes more) since all of the updates are happening on a separate thread.
-Depending on how clean and well-structured your code is, this could mean that the animations are even further behind.
-Your JavaScript plays many roles, animation should be the last one we have to worry about (after all, we want the animations to happen immediately and feel super smooth).
-Reanimated takes care of all of that for us.
-Reanimated offloads animation and event handling logic off of the JavaScript thread and moves them onto the UI thread.
-Want to learn more about Reanimated?
-Visit their official docs [here](https://docs.swmansion.com/react-native-reanimated/docs/).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.